nforgeio/neonKUBE/Lib/Neon.Kube.Setup/Resources/Helm/openebs/NEONKUBE-README.md

    **Limits/Requests:** Add any required limits/requests to the values override string.

-5. Deploy clusters with various configuration options (Jiva, cStor,...), breaking into the debugger after the OpenEBS Helm chart has been installed.
+5. Deploy clusters with various configuration options, breaking into the debugger after the OpenEBS Helm chart has been installed.

    a.
 Fix any container image reference failures
    b.
 Run `neon cluster check --container-images`, looking for container